fm1539/backend-ait-final-project/README.md

 ## Research Topics

-* (4 points) Integrate user authentication
+* (3 points) Unit testing
-    * I'm going to be using passport local for user authentication
+    * I'm going to use mocha for unit testing with stubs from sinon
-    * You can use any google account to sign in
 * (6 points) Next.js
     * used Next.js as the frontend framework; it's a challenging library to learn and incorporate, so I've assigned it 6 points.
-* (3 points) Stripe.js
+* (1 points) Stripe.js
-    * used Stripe.js to handle payments from customers and send payments to stores.
-This requires two separate integrations, I will assign 3 points.
+    * used Stripe.js to handle payments from customers.
+I will assign 1 point to this.

-13 points total out of 10 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)